olumidedaramola21/sabi_ligo/README.md

 # Sabi_Lingo

-This web application allows users to enter a sentence and receive a translation in their desired language.
+This web application allows users to enter a sentence and receive a translation in their desired language using Azure AI Translator.
 The project is built using Flask, a lightweight WSGI web application framework in Python.

 ## Features